github/docs/content/code-security/secret-scanning/introduction/about-secret-scanning.md

 ### Detection of non-provider patterns

+Non-provider patterns refer to patterns used to identify secrets that are not specific to any particular service provider.
+These patterns are general and can apply to a wide range of sensitive data types.
+Here are a few examples of non-provider patterns:

+* Generic API Keys: Identifiable by common structural attributes like specific lengths or character sets.
+For example, a string of 32 alphanumeric characters.
+* Tokens: Generic patterns used to detect various types of tokens that might be common across different services.
+* Private Keys: Patterns identifying sections of code that look like private keys, such as those used in SSH or GPG.

+For more information about

 {% endif %}

 {% ifversion secret-scanning-ai-generic-secret-detection %}

 ### Generic secret detection

+TODO:
+or generic secrets detected using AI (such as passwords)

 {% endif %}

+{% ifversion secret-scanning-validity-check-partner-patterns %}

 ### Performing validity checks

+{% data reusables.secret-scanning.validity-check-partner-patterns-beta %}

+TODO:

+{% endif %}

 {% ifversion ghec or ghes %}